 The objective of the ASPRS Positional Accuracy Standards for Digital Geospatial Data is to replace the existing ASPRS Accuracy Standards for Large-Scale Maps (1990), and the ASPRS Guidelines, Vertical Accuracy Reporting for Lidar Data (2004) to better address current technologies.

-This standard includes positional accuracy thresholds for digital orthoimagery and digital elevation data which are independent of published map scale or contour interval.
-Accuracy thresholds for planimetric data are linked to a map scale factor which is based on the target map scale the data are designed to support.
+This standard includes positional accuracy thresholds for digital orthoimagery and digital elevation data, which are independent of published map scale or contour interval.
+Accuracy thresholds for planimetric data are linked to a map scale factor that is based on the target map scale the data are designed to support.
 Accuracy classes have been revised and upgraded from the 1990 standard to address the higher accuracies achievable with newer technologies.
 The standard also includes additional accuracy measures, such as orthoimagery seam lines, aerial triangulation accuracy, lidar relative swath-to-swath accuracy, recommended minimum Nominal Pulse Density (NPD), horizontal accuracy of elevation data, delineation of low confidence areas for vertical data, and the required number and spatial distribution of QA/QC check points based on project area.

 1.1 Scope and applicability